mkriaf/pagerduty-aws-workshop/content/03_eventbridge/page-6-summary.md

 ## Module Summary

-In this chapter, we learned...
+In this section we learned:

+- Why we would use the EventBridge service
+- How to connect PagerDuty to an EventBridge Data source
+- How to build a Rule to restart an EC2 instance